 All projects are identified by their TIP Number.
 This three-part number identifies where a project is located within the TIP.
-First is a letter or letters indicating the agency associated with a given project.
-S indicates an IDOT State Routes project, L for IDOT Bureau of Local Roads, and two or three letters associated with a municipality (e.g., MO for Morton, PEO for Peoria).
-A full glossary of these abbreviations may be found in Appendix D. The second part indicates the fiscal year under which a project is listed, and the third part identifies each project in the given fiscal year.
+The first is a letter or letters indicating the agency associated with a given project.
+The second part indicates the fiscal year under which a project is listed, and the third part identifies each project in the given fiscal year.
+See Table 9 for a full glossary of the abbreviations of member jurisdictions.